chase-dalton/Das-Boot-Brew-Review/README.md

 # Das Boot Brew Review

 ## **Topic**
   - Our topic is about beer!
+We want to know what factors contribute to the best glass of beer.

 ## **Reason**
   - We chose our topic due to everyone loving beer!